Stories of the victims of the New Zealand mosque attack

 One of his uncles, Muhammad Muzaffar Khan, described him as deeply religious, praying five times a day.
 But education was always his first priority, Khan said.

+Ahmed was an only son who had immigrated to New Zealand for work, his uncle said.

-"He had done chartered accountancy from Pakistan.
-He was the only son to his parents.
-He had only one younger sister ...
-He had only started his career, but the enemies took his life."
+"Education had always remained his first priority," Khan said.
+"He had gone to New Zealand recently where he got his job.
+He had only started his career, but the enemies took his life"

 Family members, relatives, and friends have gathered at Ahmed's house to express their condolences.
 His body is expected to arrive there in the coming days.